Repositories and Self-Archiving

 Depositing, also known as self-archiving, in an institutional or subject repository has many benefits.
 It ensures the long-term digital preservation of your work.
 It can gather all of a scholar's work in one accessible online location, eliminating article requests.
 It makes work widely available and findable via Google, increasing research impact.

-The Digital Collections of Colorado is the University of Colorado system's Institutional Repository.
-CU Boulder materials are located within the DCC @ Boulder.
+CU Scholar is the University of Colorado Boulder’s Institutional Repository.
 More information about the advantages of depositing and the procedures can be found in the CU Boulder Institutional Repository FAQ.

 Most academic journals requie scholars to sign over their copyright on their work to the publisher.
 Each publisher has a different policy on what and when an article can be deposited, the terms are often spelled out in the author agreement.
 In order to avoid losing copyright and the ability to self-archive, the Library recommends publishing in Open Access journals or adding an author's addendum to their agreement with the publisher, these will often either maintain the author's copyright or reserve the right to self-archive.